 According to this methodology, each year's EPS numbers should be better than the previous year's.
 One dip is allowed, but the following year's earnings should be a new high.
 TRV, whose annual EPS before extraordinary items for the last 5 years (from earliest to the most recent fiscal year) were 2.37, 2.56, 2.94, 3.06, 4.20, passes this criterion, as EPS have continually increased.

 Investors should keep an eye open for stocks that are trading within 15% of their 52-week highs, as it is likely to continue in its upward trend.
 TRV's pricing data is not available, hence an opinion cannot be rendered at the current time.

 A company's weighted relative strength, which is the stock's price performance compared with the overall market over the past year, should be no less than 80, although above 90 is preferred.
 As long as all the other numbers are in check, these companies should continue to perform well over the next 3 months.
-TRV's relative strength of 80 is at an acceptable level, and therefore passes this test.
+TRV's relative strength of 68 is too low to pass the test.

 CONFIRM AT LEAST ONE OTHER LEADING STOCK IN THE INDUSTRY: [PASS]

 Make sure that a company's industry is attractive by confirming that at least one other company in the industry has a relative strength above 80.
 There is confirmation in TRV's industry (Insurance (Prop. & Casualty)), as there are 26 companies that have a relative strength at or above 80.